trailofbits/screen/README.md

 # screen
-The goal of this project are to create a LLVM pass which runs over the S2N codebase on each commit:
+The goal of this project are to create a LLVM pass which runs over the S2N codebase on each commit and performs compiler assisted invariant detection, this lets us find every such deviation automatically, on every checkin.

 Current S2N defenses:
 - constant time routines to maintain speed